PermafrostDiscoveryGateway/viz-info/03_python-packages.md

 ## viz-staging (pdgstaging)
 [**GitHub link**](https://github.com/PermafrostDiscoveryGateway/viz-staging)

 This package was designed to prepare vector data for future converstion steps.
 Mainly, it "slices" large vector files into smaller files that each have a bounding box corresponding to a tile in a given TMS.
-It also adds properties, re-projects the data, does deduplication, and deals with paths and all the configuration options.
+It also adds properties, re-projects the data, does deduplication flagging, removes duplicates if specified to do so in the config, deals with filepaths, and all the configuration options.

 ## viz-raster (pdgraster)
 [**GitHub link**](https://github.com/PermafrostDiscoveryGateway/viz-raster)